Professional affiliations & contributions

-Rhinoplasty (sometimes called a “nose job”), is a surgical procedure that permanently changes the shape and size of the nose (including nasal bones and cartilage).
+Rhinoplasty (sometimes called a “nose job”), is a surgical procedure that permanently changes the shape and size of the nose (including nasal bones and cartilage shape).

 The surgery can help to make your facial features look more balanced by straightening your nose or changing its size.
 It can also correct an array of nasal flaws and deformities within the nose that can make it challenging to breathe or impact your quality of life such as a bony nasal hump, a collapsed nasal septum, or even a broken nose.

 Many people choose Rhinoplasty because they aren’t completely happy with the way their nose looks.
 If that’s how you feel, know that you’re far from alone!

 There’s no one-size-fits-all approach to rhinoplasty.
-The type of procedure your surgeon performs and the changes they make to your nose will depend on your skin type (which could lead to a thick skin rhinoplasty)and surgical goals.
+The type of procedure your surgeon performs and the changes they make to your nose will depend on your skin type (like cases of ethnic rhinoplasty) and aesthetic goals.

 Why Choose Nose Surgery?

 Many people who struggle with breathing issues also have nasal congestion and/or sinus infections.
 These conditions cause nasal breathing problems and make it difficult to breathe properly during sleep.
 A simple nose job can help alleviate these symptoms and even cure sinus and nasal congestion.